 The What Works Network

-The network is made up of 7 independent What Works Centres.
+The network is made up of 7 independent What Works Centres and 2 affliate members.
 Together these centres cover policy areas which receive public spending of more than £200 billion.
 They help to ensure that policy makers, practitioners and commissioners can make informed decisions based on impact and cost effectiveness.